BeyondFe/blog/angular2_webpack_typescript.md

 This is a good starting point for me.
 From here I can start developing an application.

 Full source code for this example [angular2-typescript-webpack](https://github.com/schempy/angular2-typescript-webpack)

+Thanks to [dachibro](https://github.com/dachibro) and [H-e-r-m](https://github.com/hermanfransen) for their contributions to the github repository!